 The legal possession of property.
 In law, the term refers more specifically to the possession of land by a freeholder.

-That phrase referring to a concept that, in British Columbia under the Personal Property Security Act, allows a secured creditor, in regard to consumer goods, to either seize or sue for the goods but not do both.
+That phrase referring to a concept that, in British Columbia and Alberta under the Personal Property Security Act, allows a secured creditor, in regard to consumer goods, to either seize or sue for the goods but not do both.
 For example, a financial institution holding security over a vehicle that is used for personal use and not for business can on default either seize that vehicle and sell it in satisfaction of its debt or sue the person for what is owed, but cannot do both.

 The punishment given to a person who has been convicted (i.e. found to be guilty) of a crime.

 An option in restorative justice that brings together affected people (victim, offender, police, etc.) to help sentence (decide the penalty for) the offender.

 The taking of someone's property, voluntarily (by deposit) or involuntarily (by seizure), by court officers or into the possession of a third party, awaiting the outcome of a trial in which ownership of that property is at issue.

 The land which suffers or has the burden of an easement.
 The beneficiary of the easement is called a dominant tenement.

 The transferring of property to another person or a gift.
 Under certain circumstances, settlements are void against the Trustee and are brought back into the bankruptcy estate.